SilShizukesa/final_project_ds/project/project.md

 url <- "https://raw.githubusercontent.com/SilShizukesa/final_project_ds/master/data/all_billboard_summer_hits.csv"
 all_billboard_summer_hits <- read_csv(url)
 ```

-Let us take a look at the dataframe:
+For our report, let us take a quick peak at our dataset:

 ```{r}
 all_billboard_summer_hits